 So, if you plan to travel in an RV full time with kids in North American, make sure that you sign up for a FTF rally.

 Now that it’s been 1 year of full time RV living, we have learned to keep your monthly budget flexible.
 We no longer have ‘rent’ and ‘electric’ that’s the same each month.
 Instead we have the ever-changing gasoline and campground fee’s budget.
-Depending on the state we want to be in or the distance we want to travel that month, we may spend quiet a bit more than we did a previous month.
+Depending on the state we want to be in or the distance we want to travel that month, we may spend quite a bit more than we did a previous month.

-The best thing we did when we started this full time traveling life, was include our kids in the decision making process.
+The best thing we did when we started this full time traveling life was include our kids in the decision making process.
 They had input and a say as to which RV we bought and how we were going to live.
 This way, they were excited about most of the process.

 Yes, yes, yes!
 Absolutely yes. 🙂

-Coming back to Minnesota to visit our extended family and friends, is exciting and fulfilling.
+Coming back to Minnesota to visit our extended family and friends is exciting and fulfilling.
 We of course love to spend time with everyone back where we launched our full time RV living lifestyle, yet we are not even close to ‘being done’ with our traveling adventures.

-So, if you want to continue to follow along on our traveling journey and learn from our experience, be sure to sign up for our newsletter.
+Or, if you want to continue to follow along on our traveling journey and learn from our experience, be sure to sign up for our newsletter.

 My goal this year is to make regular posts on our social media accounts in order to help inspire other families and encourage parents to live their dreams NOW!

 What other questions do YOU have about full time RV living with kids?
-Comment below.